An Unsupervised Machine Learning to Optimize Hybrid Quantum Noise Clusters for Gaussian Quantum Channel: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-\PARstart{Q}{uantum} communication, an expanding area that merges quantum mechanics and information theory, has the potential for unmatched security and effectiveness in transmitting information.
-In addition, it can address issues related to data and information security.
-Quantum communication entails transferring quantum information through a quantum channel among various entities using quantum-mechanical elements like photons.
-It facilitates functions such as quantum cryptography \cite{bennett2014quantum}, quantum teleportation \cite{gisin2002quantum}, and quantum networks \cite{kimble2008quantum}.
-The inherent benefits of quantum communication are closely connected to addressing issues related to quantum noise, which arises from the interaction of quantum systems with their surroundings or during the measurement process and can significantly hinder the accuracy and dependability of quantum information transmission.
-Due to the high sensitivity of quantum systems to external interferences, quantum noise can result in the degradation of coherence and entanglement, which are vital aspects of quantum communication \cite{imre2005quantum}.
-Approaches such as quantum error correction and the utilization of decoherence-free subspaces are aimed at maintaining the integrity of quantum information in the presence of inevitable noise \cite{wilde2013quantum}.
+\IEEEPARstart{Q}{uantum} communication offers unmatched security and effectiveness in information transmission, addressing crucial data and information security issues.
+By transferring quantum information through quantum channels, utilizing quantum-mechanical elements such as photons, quantum communication enables revolutionary functions, including quantum cryptography \cite{bennett2014quantum}, quantum teleportation \cite{gisin2002quantum}, and the establishment of quantum networks \cite{kimble2008quantum}.
+Despite its potential, quantum communication systems face significant challenges, particularly quantum noise, which arises from the interaction of quantum systems with their environment or during measurement processes.
+This noise disrupts the accuracy and reliability of quantum information transmission, degrading essential features like coherence \cite{imre2005quantum} and entanglement \cite{wilde2013quantum} critical for quantum communication.